tkntkn/react-graph-diagram/README.md

 # react-graph-diagram
-a simplest graph-type diagram react component
+simple react components for graph-type diagram

 # sample
 see /sample for more samples.